SQL Complete - Alternative to Native Microsoft T-SQL Intellisense

 highlighted.

-This feature is not supported in native Microsoft T-SQL Intellisense.
+This feature is not supported in native Microsoft T-SQL IntelliSense.

-Usage of syntax highlight settings for the suggestions list
+Use of syntax highlight settings for the suggestions list

-dbForge SQL Complete highlights keywords, built-in functions and other objects in
+dbForge SQL Complete highlights keywords, built-in functions, and other objects in

 the suggestion list basing on the corresponding settings of SSMS.

-This feature is not supported in native Microsoft T-SQL Intellisense.
+This feature is not supported in native Microsoft T-SQL IntelliSense.

 Code formatting and execution